Aemrox/aemrox.github.io/source/_posts/2016-01-25-ruby-fied-javascript-currying.markdown

 ####Call me Ruby?
 ![This is dog](http://weknowmemes.com/wp-content/uploads/2012/05/hello-maybe-this-is-dog.jpg)

 Turns out that Ruby has it's own version of .call() and unsurprisingly it's strongly related to the Proc class.
 Any proc accepts a message of .call as a command to run the code inside the proc, so simply put, it's a way of running a proc.
 Given that Procs don't arity check (unless they are lambdas), this can be used to replicate some of the usefulness of .call() or .apply().
-However, as of Ruby 1.9.3 there is one  more useful function.
+However, as of Ruby 1.9.3 there is one slightly more useful function.

 ####Keep Calm and Curry On
 ![Curry Puns LOLZ](http://bircurries.co.uk/forum/download/file.php?id=1067&t=1)

-Ruby gained full partial function application when it added the .curry function.
+Ruby gained full partial function application support when it added the .curry function.
 In 1.9.3 .curry could be called on any proc or lambda and it would return a new proc or lambda that had one of it's arguments set with a specific parameter.
 If this functionality is still a bit fuzzy, ponder the following code.

 ```ruby
 do_math = lambda do |operator, x, y|